telia-oss/ace-knowledge-docs/Anonymization Proxy/anonymization-proxy.md

 Before using Anonymization Proxy, please note the following:
   * Anonymization Proxy currently only works with public Widgets.
   * Anonymization Proxy does not allow searching on PII in Widgets.
-  * Anonymization Proxy cannot be used for v1-v3 Widget implementations.
+  * Anonymization Proxy works with v4 Widgets and higher.
+Widget v1-v3 implementations are not supported.
   * Widgets distributed through Web provisions cannot be configured to use Anonymization Proxy.

 ### Enabling Anonymization Proxy